jbrucker/currency-converter/README.md

 ## Using a Web Service for Currency Exchange Rates

-This code shows how to call the web service at `http://apilayer.net/live` to get exchange rates.
+This code shows how to get currency exchange rates using the web service at `http://apilayer.net/live`.
 Three pieces of Java you need are explained below:

 1. How to send an HTTP request and read the reply using URL and HttpURLConnection.
 2. How to parse exchange rates from the reply using a *regular expression*.